Walter Braga Netto: General officer

 Promoted to brigadier general in November 2009, he was nominated Staff-Chief of the Western Military Command on 23 November.

 In 2011, he was designated military attaché of the Army to the Brazilian Embassy in the United States, also accredited to Canada.

 On 31 March 2013, he was promoted to Divisional general.
 On 21 August, he was nominated General Coordinated of the Special Advisory of the Olympic and Paralympic Games Rio 2016.
 On 25 November 2015, Walter Braga became commander of the 1st Military Region, leaving the Coordination.

 On 31 July 2016, he was promoted to Army general and nominated Commander of the Eastern Military Command.

 On 16 February 2018, General Braga Netto was nominated Federal Interventor in the Public Security of Rio de Janeiro by President Michel Temer, position he held until the end of the year.
 Over the course of 10 months, Braga Netto took command of the state of Rio de Janeiro’s police forces with Army troops deployed for internal use against the civilian population.
 In relation to the previous year, the period of intervention registered an increase of almost 40 percent in killings committed by police officers.

-On 29 March 2019, took office as Staff-Chief of the Army.
+On 29 March 2019, he took office as Staff-Chief of the Army.